TomboFry/menu-surfraw/README.md

 menu-surfraw [OPTIONS] [ELVIS [SEARCHTERM]]

 OPTIONS:
   -h, --help		Displays this message
+  -m, --menu		Select a menu to use.
+Some of them need the -d or
+                        --dmenu flag.
+Just add it behind the name.
+                        Example: ./menu-surfraw -m wofi -d -b librewolf -b, --browser 	Select a browser to use.

 ELVIS:
-    This is the same as surfraw, any Elvis you have installed.
-Can be left blank, as you will be prompted for this in dmenu/rofi.
+    This is the same as surfraw, any Elvi you have installed.
+Can be left blank, as you will be prompted for this in the menu.

 SEARCHTERM:
     Again, the same as surfraw, the term you are searching for.
-Can also be left blank as you will be prompted for this in dmenu/rofi.
+Can also be left blank as you will be prompted for this in the menu.
 ```
 ## Dependencies

 - Dmenu
 - Surfraw
-- Rofi (optional)
+- Rofi or any other menu (optional)

 ## License